decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 - The same proof also shows that [any consensus protocol in synchrony must have an infinite execution](https://decentralizedthoughts.github.io/2024-03-07-mobile-is-FLP/) against a single **mobile** crash failure.

-- [Early stopping lower bounds](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/) provide a bound on the number of rounds in execution where there are $0\leq f\eq t$ faults.
+- [Early stopping lower bounds](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/) provide a bound on the number of rounds in execution where there are $0\leq f\leq t$ faults.
 In particular, in the best case executions where there are no faults at all ($f=0$).
-  - $\min\{f+2,t+1\}$ round lower bound for Early Stopping for consensus with crashes and Early Deciding for uniform consensus with omission (crashes with fixed first)
+  - $\min\\{f+2,t+1\\}$ round lower bound for Early Stopping for consensus with crashes and Early Deciding for uniform consensus with omission (crashes with fixed first)

 - Fischer, Lynch, Paterson 1985 ([FLP](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)) lower bound, three part series using bi-valency (uncommitted configuration) arguments:
   - Consensus must have some initial state that is [uncommitted](/2019-12-15-consensus-model-for-FLP/):